-5 As of the date of the Draft Offer Document, the Offeror holds 187,810,000 Suez Shares (see paragraph 1.1.2) out of a total of 639,339,224 issued and outstanding shares.
+4 As of the date of the Offer Document, the Offeror holds 187,810,000 Suez Shares (see paragraph 1.1.2) out of a total of 639,339,224 issued and outstanding shares.

-6 On the basis of the information published by the Company on its website as at 31 May 2021 in accordance with Article 223-16 of the AMF's General Regulations, i.e. 639,339,224 shares representing as many theoretical voting rights.
+5 On the basis of the information published by the Company on its website as at June 30, 2021 in accordance with Article 223-16 of the AMF's General Regulations, i.e. 639,339,224 shares representing as many theoretical voting rights.
 This also includes treasury shares, i.e., on the basis of the same information, 187,161 shares.
 It is however specified that, in order to be able to deliver Free Shares to its employees and corporate officers, the Company has announced its intention not to tender its treasury shares to the Offer.

-7 See paragraph 2.4.
+6 See paragraph 2.4.

-It is specified that the tender of American Depository Receipts under ISIN Code US8646912092 ("Suez ADR") will not be accepted in the Offer or the Reopened Offer, and that the holders of Suez ADRs who wish to tender their securities to the Offer or the Reopened Offer will be first required to exchange them for Suez shares, as indicated in paragraph 2.5 below.
+wish to tender their securities to the Offer or the Reopened Offer will be first required to exchange them for Suez shares, as indicated in paragraph 2.5 below.